-If you are thinking about liposuction, Michael Wong, professor of UC Davis Division of Plastic and Reconstructive Surgery, urges people to learn all they can about it first before deciding whether it is appropriate.
+If you are thinking about liposuction, retired professor of plastic surgery, Dr Michael Wong urges people to learn all they can about it first before deciding whether it is appropriate.
 Here are some questions prospective patients should consider:

 For liposuction, a doctor makes a small incision in the skin, and then inserts a sharp-edged tube that cuts the fat and vacuums it out of the body.
 Fluid containing anesthetic and blood-clotting medicines is injected under the skin as part of most procedures.
 This decreases bleeding, reduces pain, and makes the fat tissue easier for the surgeon to work with.

 Sometimes an ultrasound device is used instead of the conventional, sharp-edged tube.
 It vibrates extremely rapidly, liquefying the fat before vacuuming it up.
 Ultrasound assisted liposuction (UAL) is most appropriate for areas where fat is especially difficult to remove, such as when it is deposited in fibrous tissue in the upper abdomen, back or male breast.
 Because the tube is larger, it carries the disadvantage of requiring a larger incision and it may cause burns.

 Liposuction is not a good weight reduction technique and will not make an obese person slender, adds Dr. Wong.